intel/FPGA-Devcloud/main/Public_Devcloud_Access_Instructions/README.md

 ### 9.4 Deleting Jobs on the Devcloud

-Jobs can be terminated with the following command:
+Jobs can be terminated with the following command when nodes are hanging with inactive jobs:

 ```
 qdel -s batch@v-qsvr-fpga <job-id>
 ```

-**This is not recommended** but it is a another technique to delete a job from the headnode.
+**This is not recommended** but it is a another technique to delete a job from the headnode if a node is hanging.
 Type the following and look for the qsub commands:

 ```
 ps -auxw